scala/docs.scala-lang/sips/pending/_posts/2013-05-31-improved-lazy-val-initialization.md

 ## Acknowledgements ##

-We would like to thank Peter Levart and the other members of the concurrency-interest mailing list for their suggestions, as well as the members of the scala-internals mailing list for the useful discussions and their input.
+We would like to thank Peter Levart and the other members of the concurrency-interest mailing list for their suggestions, as well as the members of the scala-internals mailing list for the useful discussions and input.

 ## References ##